ayhung0/book_recs/README.md

 ## How It Works
 User Input: Enter the book titles you’ve read along with your ratings in the provided text area.
 Each entry should be on a new line in the format: Book Title Rating (e.g., Frankenstein 4).

-You may copy and paste this example:
+To test it out, you may copy and paste this example:

 > The Bluest Eye 5
 >